teracyhq/blog/source/_posts/2013-08-03-how-to-start-blogging-easily-with-octopress-and-teracy-dev.markdown

 `teracy-official.github.io/teracy-dev` will not automatically redirected to http://teracy-dev.teracy.org.

-If we configure the root domain http://teracy.org to map with `teracy-official.github.io` page, the link `teracy-official.github.io/teracy-dev` will be redirected to `teracy.org/teracy-dev` by github custom domain mechanism.
+If we configure the root domain http://teracy.org to map to `teracy-official.github.io` page, the link `teracy-official.github.io/teracy-dev` will be redirected to `teracy.org/teracy-dev` by github custom domain mechanism.
 This is somehow better to use all your custom domains.